plepe/pgmapcss/doc/database.md

-pgmapcss supports different kind of database layouts, currently osm2pgsql and osmosis pgsnapshot.
+pgmapcss supports different kind of database layouts, currently osm2pgsql, osmosis pgsnapshot and overpass.
 Here's a short description of advantages and disadvantages.

 osm2pgsql
 =========